identity2/Hugo-Blog/content/posts/ios-tuner-app-using-audiokit.md

 }
 {{< / highlight >}}

-The `frequency` variable stores the raw frequency we recieved, `note` stores the nearest note to the raw `frequency`.
+The `frequency` variable stores the raw frequency we received, `note` stores the nearest note to the raw `frequency`.
 Since the `Note` class contains the middle octave (aka the 4th octave) only, we have to declare another variable to store the `octave` of the current pitch.

 <br />